ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.link/README.md

 - link-cloud provides an audit log
 - multiple local ioBroker installations can be accessed through the same UI of the link-cloud server
 - ioBroker.link adapter acts as a reverse proxy and allows to access other server/devices in your local network that support HTTP/TCP/UDP protocols
-- your can grant a temporaly or permanent access to your local ioBroker installation to a 3<sup>rd</sup> person, e.g. to troubleshoot device outages, without a need to reveal your password or manage credentials
+- your can grant a temporary or permanent access to your local ioBroker installation to a 3<sup>rd</sup> person, e.g. to troubleshoot device outages, without a need to reveal your password or manage credentials

 ### How a connection to my local ioBroker installation can be established if there is no public IP and no ports opened?
 The link-cloud never connects to your local installation, it's the ioBroker.link adapter which runs locally and initiates a connection to the link-cloud in case there is a connection request.